mad-lab-fau/gaitmap/Contribution-Guide.md

 ### Library Structure

 As the library aims to support multiple algorithms, each algorithms with similar function should be grouped into individual modules/folders (e.g. Stride-Segmentation, Event Detection, Orientation Estimation, ...).
 Each algorithm should than be implemented in a separate file.
-If an algorithms requires large amount of code and multiple classes/functions, it can be refactored into its own submodule.
+If an algorithm requires large amount of code and multiple classes/functions, it can be refactored into its own submodule.

 ### Helper Functions and Utils